 The instructions for this mindfulness activity couldn’t be simpler:

 Go for a walk and mentally count or list all the different sounds that you hear.

 It’s essential to turn off your electronics or leave them at home.
 And No Talking, although you can certainly smile and say hi to anyone you happen to pass.
-(I’m sure it comes from growing up in the country, but I always feel this sense of camaraderie, like “Say, ain’t we walking down the same street together on the very same day?”)
+(I’m sure it comes from growing up in the country, but I always feel this sense of camaraderie, like in that Paul Simon song: “Say, ain’t we walking down the same street together on the very same day?”)